Snapchat/KeyDB-docs/docs/config-file.md

 ############################## MEMORY MANAGEMENT ################################

 # Set a memory usage limit to the specified amount of bytes.
-# When the memory limit is reached Redis will try to remove keys
+# When the memory limit is reached KeyDB will try to remove keys
 # according to the eviction policy selected (see maxmemory-policy).
 #
-# If Redis can't remove keys according to the policy, or if the policy is
+# If KeyDB can't remove keys according to the policy, or if the policy is
-# set to 'noeviction', Redis will start to reply with errors to commands
+# set to 'noeviction', KeyDB will start to reply with errors to commands
 # that would use more memory, like SET, LPUSH, and so on, and will continue
 # to reply to read-only commands like GET.
 #
-# This option is usually useful when using Redis as an LRU or LFU cache, or to
+# This option is usually useful when using KeyDB as an LRU or LFU cache, or to
 # set a hard memory limit for an instance (using the 'noeviction' policy).
 #
 # WARNING: If you have replicas attached to an instance with maxmemory on,